 The BMBWF started the Young Science Centre in 2011 to expand collaboration between science and schools.
 Under the Young Science Ambassadors initiative, for example, all Austrian schools can choose one scientist from a pool of more than 130 and invite him or her to visit their school.
 In addition, school classes – but also interested individuals – are given the chance of collaborating on selected research projects.
 The Citizen Science Award has been inviting them to do so every spring since 2015.
 The most dedicated citizen scientists are awarded prizes at a gala staged by the BMBWF and the research teams.

-The Citizen Science Award is organised by the Centre for Citizen Science, an organisation at the Austrian Exchange Service (OeAD) funded by the BMBWF.
+The Citizen Science Award is organised by the Centre for Citizen Science, an organisation at the Agency for Education and Internationalisation (OeAD) funded by the BMBWF.
 It focuses on collaboration between science and schools.
 The centre supports both scientists and practitioners in the development and implementation of citizen science projects and helps with community networking.

 And everyone benefits…